-With the increasing frequency of our rides on the BM road, ride to Hassan is now like the homecoming.
-Stretch between Hassan and Sakleshpur remains bad.Hotel Aashrita(Tel: 08453994105, dbl 1000 onwards) on BM road in Sakleshpur is a good option to stay.
-Surabhi Restaurant, which is part of the hotel is at an ideal location making the footfall of the travellers high.
-They dish up basic vegetarian food with some specialties from Hassan and Mangalore cuisine.
-Rooms are clean and tidy and the staff is helpful, hot water is available between 5 and 7 AM.
+With our frequent ride on the BM road, the trip to Hassan is now like the homecoming.
+The stretch between Hassan and Sakleshpur remains dreadful.Hotel Aashrita(Tel: 08453994105, dbl 1000 onwards) on BM road in Sakleshpur is a convenient option to stay.
+Surabhi Restaurant, which is part of the Hotel, is an ideal location to increase the footfall of the travellers.
+They dish up basic vegetarian food with some specialities from Hassan and Mangalore cuisine.
+Rooms are clean and tidy with helpful staff.
+Hot water is available between 5 and 7 AM.

-Starting early on Saturday morning from Sakleshpur was a good idea as we could cruise through the newly laid Shiradi ghat road sans the traffic.
-Turn left onto Bandadka-Bangalore road at Gundya to reach Subramanya- takes a little more than an hour.
-Breakfasting leisurely at a local restaurant Hotel Devi Hallimane, few kilometres before Subramanya, we enjoyed the little drizzle, which lasted a mere ten minutes.
-The route from Gundya to Sullia is enticing taking us through the forest and tarmac of the roads are excellent.
+Starting early on Saturday morning from Sakleshpur was a good idea.
+We cruised through the newly laid Shiradi ghat road sans the traffic.
+Turn left onto Bandadka-Bangalore road at Gundya.
+It takes a little more than an hour to reach Subramanya.
+A few kilometres before Subramanya, atHotel Devi Hallimane, we enjoyed the faint drizzle that lasted a mere ten minutes.
+The route from Gundya to Sullia is enticing, meandering through the forest with the tarmac of the roads in excellent condition.
 Be prepared for the bumpy ride after deviating from Sullia towards Panathur.
 The scenery is worth the pain, with zero tourist traffic.
-KSRTC - both Kerala and Karnataka - buses ply on this route, at Narkoodu the road bifurcates into two.
-Right deviation goes through Bandadka the other goes through Aletty- Kallappally– the route that we took, is easier to go to Panathur.Gmaps.
-The Bandadka route connects to a place little further from Panathur called Panathady – which is easier to get to Kolichal and further towards Kanhangad, but at the time of our trip, repair work was going on.Gmaps.
-Reaching Panathur was a relief from bad roads and also satiating the craving for black tea (fondly called "kattan" in Malayalam).
+KSRTC - Kerala and Karnataka - buses ply on this route, the road bifurcates into two at Narkoodu.
+The right deviation goes through Bandadka other goes through Aletty- Kallappally.
+The road we chose is easier to go to Panathur.Gmaps.
+The Bandadka route connects to a place a little further from Panathur called Panathady.
+This is easier to get to Kolichal and further towards Kanhangad.
+Though, at the time of our trip, repair work was going on.Gmaps.
+Reaching Panathur was a relief from bad roads and satiating the craving for black tea (fondly called "Kattan" in Malayalam).
 Kolichal is 10 km from Panathur towards Kahnangad.